datatong/js-rps/README.md

-# Using javascript to make a rock, paper, scissors game!
+# JavaScript Rock, paper, scissors game!
 Uses variables, conditions, functions, and an understanding of scopes to make the game work.